 - Recycling, the components are sent to build new mitochondria (along with the biogenesis process via PGC-1α).

-The Link Between Mitophagy and Aging: The PINK1-Parkin Pathway
+The Connection to Mitophagy and Aging: The PINK1-Parkin Pathway

-PINK1 (PTEN-Induced Kinase 1) is the defect sensor.
-Normally, it enters a healthy mitochondrion and is quickly broken down.
+PINK1 (PTEN-Induced Kinase 1) is the damage sensor.
+Normally, it enters a healthy mitochondrion and is rapidly degraded.
 But when the mitochondrion has lost its membrane potential, PINK1 cannot enter, remains on the outer membrane, and accumulates there.
 It functions as a red flag.

 This flag recruits Parkin, an E3 ubiquitin ligase enzyme.
-Parkin begins to attach ubiquitin to proteins on the outer membrane of the mitochondrion.
+Parkin begins to attach ubiquitin to proteins on the outer mitochondrial membrane.
 These ubiquitin chains are the 'label' that tells the autophagy system: 'this organelle needs to be removed'.

-The discovery of this pathway came from research on early-onset Parkinson's.
+The discovery of this pathway came from research on early-onset Parkinson's disease.
 People with inherited mutations in PINK1 or Parkin develop Parkinson's before age 40.
 The reason: their dopamine neurons, which rely on particularly high-quality mitochondria, accumulate damaged mitochondria and die early in life.
-The notion that 'Parkinson's is a disease of mitophagy' began here and spread to other diseases.
+The understanding that 'Parkinson's is largely a disease of mitophagy' began here and spread to other diseases.

 Current Evidence

-After the link to neurodegenerative diseases was clarified, researchers turned to the rest of the body.
+After the connection to neurodegenerative diseases was clarified, researchers turned to the rest of the body.
 Heart failure is characterized by cardiomyocytes filled with damaged mitochondria.
-Studies in mice showed that activating mitophagy reduces heart infarct size by 30%.
+Studies in mice indicate that activating mitophagy provides cardiac protection and reduces heart damage, although the magnitude of the effect varies between models.

-Chronic kidney disease, impaired mitophagy in tubular cells is found in every biopsy from chronic kidney disease patients.
-Restoring mitophagy via urolithin A in animal models slowed progression to kidney failure.
+Chronic kidney disease, impaired mitophagy in tubular cells has been found in studies of damaged kidneys.
+Restoring mitophagy via Urolithin A in animal models slowed the progression to kidney failure.

-Type 2 diabetes, pancreatic cells that produce insulin are highly dependent on mitochondria.
-Mitophagy failure causes these cells to lose glucose sensitivity and stop producing insulin.
-New drugs targeting mitophagy in the pancreas are in early research stages.
+Type 2 diabetes, the insulin-producing pancreatic beta cells rely heavily on mitochondria.
+Failure of mitophagy may cause these cells to lose sensitivity to glucose and impair insulin production.
+Approaches targeting mitophagy in the pancreas are in early research stages.

-Cancer, the link here is complex.
-In early stages, normal mitophagy prevents cancer formation.
-But in advanced stages, some tumors rely on mitophagy to survive stress conditions and resist chemotherapy.
-Therefore, inhibiting mitophagy is being studied as a treatment for certain cancers.
+Cancer, the connection here is complex.
+In early stages, normal mitophagy helps prevent cancer formation.
+But in advanced stages, some tumors rely on mitophagy to survive stress conditions and resist treatment.
+Therefore, inhibiting mitophagy is being studied as a treatment for certain types of cancer.

 Should We Start Taking a Supplement That Enhances Mitophagy?